AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/cues/playback-options.md

 ### Flash Fade In / Flash Fade Out
 Sets the fade in/fade out time for this playback when it is fired using the flash button.
-By default these are set to *"AsIn"* and *"AsOut"* which will use the fade time set for the playback in the [Times menu](cue-timing.md).
+By default these are set to *"As In"* and *"As Out"* which will use the fade time set for the playback in the [Times menu](cue-timing.md).
 This option allows you to set a different flash action for the playback. *Note that the [Key Profile](../system-settings/key-profiles.md) for the flash button must be set to **Timed Flash** for this to work.*